 - Creams and gels - containing antibiotics, such as metronidazole, applied to the skin.

 - Diathermy - a small device that generates heat is applied to the damaged blood vessels.

-- Laser surgery - to treat the enlarged capillaries.
+- Laser treatment - vascular laser to treat the enlarged capillaries.

 - Surgery - to treat the nose, if disfigured by rhinophyma.

 - Rosacea is a type of non-contagious skin inflammation that typically affects the face.

 - Symptoms include enlarged capillaries, a permanent flush and non-tender pustule.